CubicActivity/TimeManage/README.md

 ## Features

-- **Timetable Management:** Enables users to create, modify, and visualize daily and weekly schedules to optimize time allocation.
+### Features

-- **Task Management (To-Do Lists):** Facilitates organization and prioritization of tasks through customizable to-do lists.
+- **Timetable Management:** Easily create, edit, and view your daily and weekly schedules to make the most of your time.

-- **Pomodoro Timer:** Incorporates Pomodoro timer to improve focus and productivity by dividing work into timed 25 minute intervals.
+- **Task Management:** Keep track of completed and pending tasks effortlessly.

-- Intuitive user interface implemented via ASP.NET MVC for seamless navigation.
+- **Pomodoro Timer:** Boost productivity with timed work sessions.
+Use the default 25-minute Pomodoro or customize the duration to suit your workflow.

-- Robust data handling using Entity Framework Core Code First approach.
+- **User-Friendly Interface:** Navigate your weekly schedule and tasks effortlessly with a clean, minimalistic design.

-- Automatic database creation and migration management to streamline deployment.
+- **Automatic Database Setup:** The database is created and updated automatically, making deployment straightforward and hassle-free.

 ## Prerequisites